 - Make a goal post and link it back here with your goal for this challenge.

-- Books need to be novellas or novels, no short stories, although anthologies count if they meet the page guideline.
+- Books need to be novellas or novels, although anthologies count if they meet the page guideline.
 (At least 100 pages +)

 - Crossovers into other challenges are fine.

 - The Challenge runs from Jan.
 1st to Dec.
 31st.

 There are 4 levels to aim for (or achieve):

 - 10 books: Interstellar explorer

 - 20 books: Galactic navigator

 - 40 books: To Infinity and Beyond